Theodosius – the Great?

 Admittedly sacrifice did also involve feasting: once you have sacrificed an animal, you cook it and eat it, and to some extent giving up your sacrifice also implied giving up your feasting, and the Christians were rather like Jehovah’s Witnesses going around saying you should give up celebrating Christmas.
 But mainline Christianity soon adopted the feasts and turned Saturnalia into Christmas.
 Though of course the Christians themselves in their cult of martyrs and the celebration of the bones of saints were also rather gruesome, and the pagans could and did counter-attack on the Christian cult of bones; but it was the attack on blood sacrifice that was successful.

-Eventually, Theodosius was pushed by Ambrose into making four successive decrees, which form the central part of the descent into totalitarianism which must form a major role in the story of the decline and fall of the Roman Empire.
-There were four Theodosian decrees.
+Eventually, Theodosius was pushed by Ambrose into making four successive decrees, which form the central part of the descent into totalitarianism.
 The first, in February 391, prohibited all sacrifice: no one should approach or go near the temples on pain of a fine of £15 of gold.
-This was followed on 9 June by a second decree forbidding Christians to apostatise back to paganism – something that has been taken over by the Moslems who behead those who convert from Islam to Christianity – you can be a Christian in Muslim lands, but once you become a Moslem, you can not go back.
+This was followed on 9 June by a second decree forbidding Christians to apostatise back to paganism – something that has been taken over by the Moslems who behead those who convert from Islam to Christianity – you can be a Christian in Muslim lands, but once you become a Moslem, you cannot go back.
 A third decree on the 16 June, repeated the February decree especially for Egypt where there was a great fear of abandoning the traditional beliefs because it was thought that the Nile floods depended on the gods and if they were abandoned, the Nile would no longer flood; the ancient gods were abandoned, and the Nile continued to flood.

-Then on the 8th November 392 – a day of disgrace for all Christians – came the most severe decree of all: sacrifice and divination was forbidden on pain of death, all pagan symbols were prohibited even within the house, and the decurions, the local government officers were ordered to inform on anyone transgressing, and governors were ordered to investigate every case.
+Then on the 8th November 392 – the crucial date – came the most severe decree of all: sacrifice and divination was forbidden on pain of death, all pagan symbols were prohibited even within the house, and the decurions, the local government officers were ordered to inform on anyone transgressing, and governors were ordered to investigate every case.
 Altars, house lamps, gods of hearth and kitchens, even the placing of wreaths on trees was specifically forbidden.
 Ambrose wrote to congratulate Theodosius that now he had wiped out all worship of graven images and trampled down the pagan ceremonies.
 Stalin would have approved.

 Modern historians are slightly puzzled by the decrees, for Theodosius was generally a fairly cautious administrator.
 One scholar, C E King remarks that ‘it is a measure of Theodosius’ greatness, laziness, or duplicity that he was able to continue a policy which held together two mutually contradictory ideas, the broad Imperial toleration of Constantine and Valentinian I, and the root-and-branch persecution advocated by Ambrose’.
 It would seem that following Theodosius’ humiliation in Thessalonica, he was now totally under the control of Ambrose.